tiennampham23/ethereum-rlp/README.md

 ### Go-ethereum RLP
-> If you don't similar with Golang, you can read other version written by [Typescript](https://github.dev/ethereumjs/ethereumjs-monorepo/tree/master/packages/rlp)
+> If you don't familiar with Golang, you can read other version written by [Typescript](https://github.dev/ethereumjs/ethereumjs-monorepo/tree/master/packages/rlp)
 > With me, this version is easier to understand than the original version written by Golang :D

 **RLP package structures:**